Send email for updates

 One gap in the study was its limited data on the psychological differences between residential and non-residential pathway clients which might have affected their chances of recovery, regardless of the treatment option.
 Drawing its data from a national study of patients starting drug treatment in England in 2006–2007, an analysis examined this issue for opiate users, the same type of patients included in the study from the Department for Work and Pensions.
 It found that compared to those prescribed substitute drugs such as methadone, opiate users whose treatment had included residential rehabilitation were from the start more ambitious for their future and more motivated and ready to recover through treatment.
 The differences were not huge, but enough for the researchers to suggest that “higher treatment motivation in [residential rehabilitation] participants may account for the effectiveness of [residential rehabilitation] compared with other treatment modalities,” and that sending more patients to residential rehabilitation without ensuring they are sufficiently motivated is “unlikely to lead to an expansion of successful treatment outcomes.”

-Residential rehabilitation can have great advantages for people who need respite, shelter and wrap-around care, but is rarely a one-off solution to the deep-seated and multiple problems of the typical resident.
-Also for some, entering a ‘home’ may be too distressing or disruptive to countenance, particularly if it involves separation from their family.
+Finally, there is the consideration that residential treatment might not suit the needs of clients and their families, particularly if it involves separation.
 A UK report on women’s treatment needs pointed out that placing women in residential services without their children is not too dissimilar to sending them to prison, where travel costs and time may limit the amount of contact with their children.
 Such stressors could understandably impact on their ability and resolve to complete treatment and rehabilitation (an argument which would apply to others too).
 NICE states that “the needs of people with children should be considered so that children are appropriately looked after while their parents enter residential rehabilitative treatment”, which according to the National Treatment Agency for Substance Misuse could include accommodation for the whole family, as well childcare facilities while residents are in counselling or groupwork, and family therapeutic and education interventions, such as parenting education – though one would expect these facilities to be hard to come by.

 Comment/query to editor